Imran Khan demands high treason proceedings against Pak poll mandate thieves | Politics

 Imran Khan demands high treason proceedings against Pak poll mandate thieves

-Pakistans jailed former prime minister Imran Khan has sought high treason proceedings against officials who allegedly stole the peoples mandate in the February general elections.Khans remarks came as he spoke to reporters on Saturday after the hearing of the Al-Qadir Trust corruption case in which his wife Bushra Bibi, aide Farah Gogi and property tycoon Malik Riaz are also implicated.The February 8 elections in Pakistan were marred by the allegations of vote rigging.
+Pakistans jailed former prime minister Imran Khan has sought high treason proceedings against officials who allegedly stole his partys mandate in the February general elections and allowed the rival PML-N and the PPP to form a coalition government.Khans remarks came as he spoke to reporters on Saturday after the hearing of the Al-Qadir Trust corruption case in which his wife Bushra Bibi, aide Farah Gogi and property tycoon Malik Riaz are also implicated.The February 8 elections in Pakistan were marred by the allegations of vote rigging.

 - Country: